Why Isn’t My Social Story Working?

 One of the problems with social stories is that they seem so deceptively simple to make, but it’s actually a lot harder to get right than most people think.

-7. Is the language appropriate for the child’s level of comprehension?
+7. Is the language appropriate for the person’s level of comprehension?

-8. Is the story individualized to the child?
+8. Is the story individualized to the person?

 9. Are you telling them how to feel?

 I see so many social stories that end with stating how the person will feel if they follow the rule or do the behaviour.
 “I am happy when my hands are clean”.
 Not only is this projecting what you want them to feel and taking away their right to choose and express their own emotions, you’re adding an unintentional extra condition to the story.

 What the person hears is “I will wash my hands, I will be happy”, like the happiness is just another step to the hand washing process.
 If they’re not happy, is the task still finished?
 Have they failed if they actually really hate having wet hands?
 For them it might be adding pressure and blurriness to something that seems clear to you.